Feel like Indiana Jones and Visit Coba Maya Ruins

 Coba Mayan Ruins

-After 600 AD, the emergence of powerful city states of the Puuc culture and the emergence of Chichén Itza challenged the dominance of Coba ,which had more closer ties, both cultural and economic, with the more southern Mayan centers of the Petén (what is now as Guatemala and the boarder with Mexico).
-This is reflected both in its architectural style and in the presence of a large amount of carved stelae.
+After 600 AD, the emergence of powerful city states of the Puuc culture and the emergence of Chichén Itza challenged the dominance of Coba, which had more closer ties, both cultural and economic, with the more southern Mayan centers of the Petén (what is now as Guatemala and the border with Mexico).
+This is reflected both in its architectural style and in the presence of a large number of carved stelae.

 Coba’s downfall came with the rise of Chichen Itza and the long war between the two cities.
 In 860 AD Yaxunáh was destroyed by Chichen followed by the defeat of Coba itself.
 The decline of Coba preceded the main collapse of all the Mayan cities in the region.
 The city was to revive a little when new temples were built and were used perhaps up until the 14th Century.